Could We Afford a Universal Basic Income? (Part 2 of a Series)

 - Eliminating most existing means-tested welfare programs—Temporary Aid to Needy Families, SNAP (food stamps), the Earned Income Tax Credit everything else other than Medicare and CHIP would raise about $500 billion per year.

-- Giving Social Security retirees the choice between the benefits to which they are presently entitled, or the UBI, but not both, would add about $11 billion in funding and reduce the number of UBI claimants by about 32 million.
+- Giving Social Security beneficiaries of all ages the choice between the benefits to which they are presently entitled, or the UBI, but not both, would add about $18 billion in funding and reduce the number of UBI claimants by about 57 million.

-Those three sources of funding would be sufficient to provide a UBI grant of about $5,850 per person, which happens to be very close to one-quarter of the official poverty income for a family of four.
+Those three sources of funding would be sufficient to provide a UBI grant of about $4,452 per person, or 17,800 for a family of four, which is about 75 percent of the official poverty income for such a family.
 Who would win, and who would lose from this proposal?

 - The number of families and individuals who fell below today’s official poverty guidelines would decrease greatly.
-For many, the UBI alone would be enough to bring them up to the poverty line.
 Healthcare programs for low-income families would be unaffected.

 - Replacing today’s jumble of means-tested programs with a UBI would sharply decrease marginal effective tax rates for poor and near-poor families, thereby providing enhanced work incentives.
 The ranks of the working poor would fall effectively to zero.

-- Financing the UBI would not require raising anyone’s marginal tax rates.
+- Financing the UBI in this way would not require raising anyone’s marginal tax rates.
 Some middle- and upper-income households that currently have large itemized deductions could experience an increase in their average tax rates.

 Let me emphasize that this is not a research paper.
 The numbers in this post come from official sources wherever possible, but I have not crosschecked them thoroughly for internal consistency, and in some cases, I have filled in the gaps with back-of-the-envelope estimates.
 Furthermore, all of the tax and expenditure estimates are static, that is, they assume no changes in earned income as a result of introducing a UBI.

 Tweak these proposals any way you like.
 Cut here, add there.
 Find better numbers.
+Consider reforms to other middle-class entitlements beyond the three large ones discussed here.
 Replace static estimates with dynamic ones.
 Find ways to integrate healthcare, unemployment benefits, disability benefits, and retirement into the UBI.
-It seems likely that better design and integration of those programs, including reform of the special taxes that now fund them, could make it possible to increase UBI benefits without increasing total taxes.
+It seems likely that better design and integration of those programs, including reform of the special taxes that now fund them, could make it possible to increase UBI benefits for many families to a level close to official poverty guidelines without increasing total taxes.

-My purpose here has simply been to show that a UBI at or close to the poverty level, as commonly understood, would , conceptually, be affordable without aggressively attacking the fortunes of upper income Americans and without raising anyone’s effective marginal tax rates.
+My purpose here has simply been to show that a UBI within striking distance of the poverty level, as commonly understood, would , conceptually, be affordable without aggressively attacking the fortunes of upper income Americans and without raising anyone’s effective marginal tax rates.
 The third part in this series, coming soon, will deal with various political and ideological issues raised by a universal basic income.

 Part 2 of a series.
 Follow the links for Part 1, “The Economic Case for a Universal Basic Income,” and Part 3, “A Universal Basic Income: Conservative, Progressive, and Libertarian Perspectives.”